Orthodontists located in Chantilly, VA

 Chronic jaw pain, headaches, or clicking noises when you chew could indicate temporomandibular joint disorder (TMJ, TMD).
 To find relief from this uncomfortable condition, contact Glow Orthodontics.
-Led by expert orthodontist Dr. Navin Hukmani, the practice offers personalized TMJ treatment at their locations in Fredericksburg and Woodbridge, VA.
+Led by expert orthodontist Dr. Navin Hukmani, the practice offers personalized TMJ treatment at our practice in Chantilly VA.
 Call or book an appointment online to end TMJ pain today

 TMJ Q & A